rizinorg/book/src/scripting/loops.md

 mov r9, rdx
 ```

-radare2 also offers various `foreach` constructs for looping.
+rizin also offers various `foreach` constructs for looping.
 One of the most useful is for looping through all the instructions of a function:
 ```
 [0x004047d0]> pdf
 ╒ (fcn) entry0 42